Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/upgrade/upgrade_multinode.md

 ---
-title: "Upgrade a multi- node architecture"
+title: "Upgrade a multi-node architecture"
-linkTitle: "Upgrade multi- node architecture"
+linkTitle: "Upgrade multi-node architecture"
 weight: 250
---- This section describes the upgrade of an instance of Transfer CFT z/OS configured in multi- node.
+---This section describes the upgrade of an instance of Transfer CFT z/OS configured in multi-node.

 ## Prerequisite